-Medical malpractice is one of the most complicated and expensive areas of the law and the deceased’s family should consult with an experienced attorney.
-Edward J. Achrem & Associates, Ltd. has been litigating cases for more than 40 years and we have the skills and resources necessary to help our clients in even the most complicated cases.
+Wrongful death cases are some of the most complicated and expensive areas of the law and the deceased’s family should consult with an experienced attorney.
+Edward J. Achrem & Associates, Ltd. has been litigating cases for more than four decades and we have the skills, resources and litigation experience necessary to help our clients in even the most complicated cases.

 Call (702) 734-3936 today for a free consultation.
 If you’re outside Nevada, dial (888) 734-6789.